pmarks-net/everclamp/docs/index.md

 - Deisgn your model in whatever software you want, but omit the threads
 - Export to STL
 - Convert the STL to OpenSCAD geometry
 - Write OpenSCAD code to cut threads where you want them.
-SCAD cannot "query" the STL model, so you will need to hard-code a few coordinates.
+SCAD cannot "query" the STL model, so you will need to hard-code some coordinates.
+For Everclamp, you can specify the xyz coordinates of one hole and compute the rest.
 - Bundle up the STL, SCAD, and SCAD libraries into one `.bundle.scad` file
 - Distribute that file
 - A "user" only has to install OpenSCAD (no libraries), edit 1 line of code, and render the model.